arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 In Name Sans, I’ve had to moderate some of the extreme quirks of the mosaics to make sense in a digital typeface.
 But, I’ve kept a taper in the `S`, I’ve kept vertical and horizontal strokes as nearly-monolinear as they could be, I’ve kept the `B` nearly vertically-symmetrical, I’ve kept a short mid bar on the `E`, and I’ve kept an upright `5`.
 I’ve kept certain whitespaces, like that of the `n`, exactly symmetrical (except in the lightest styles, where this starts to look bad).
 For every quirk in Name Sans, there are mosaic letters that led me to make that decision.

-![Name Sans optical tricks](name_sans-optical_quirks.svg) *Larger sizes emphasize visual quirks in proportion, symmetry, and rigidity of the Subway mosaics, while smaller sizes adapt many of these mannerisms into more-familiar shaping.*
+![Name Sans optical tricks](name_sans-optical_quirks.svg) *Name Sans plays with symmetry and asymmetry in proportions and counter spaces.
+Larger sizes emphasize visual quirks in proportion, symmetry, and rigidity of the Subway mosaics, while smaller sizes adapt many of these mannerisms into more-familiar shaping.*

 As an extra note, the Subway mosaics can get away flaunting optical compensation to such a degree in part because they are large, and because they never really have that much text.
 In making Name Sans, I have found that the larger optical sizes can come closer to matching that stubborn approach, while smaller optical sizes work best if they introduce progressively more optical compensation.